 Candidates in both tracks must demonstrate these skills by building an annotated syllabus in one field of their choosing appropriate for teaching an undergraduate course.
 The student must have the syllabus approved by their committee chair prior to starting the written examination.
+Once approved and prior to taking the comprehensive exam, students must submit their annotated syllabus to the graduate program coordinator (LaDonna Bowen) as an email attachment.
 The creation of a syllabus will help students to organize their own thinking and to prepare them for teaching opportunities.
 It will be an invaluable asset for their job search portfolio.